 While there are no buffalo on display at Centennial Farms you can see a little piece of Orange County history.

-About one a month the farm puts on a Discovery Day where you can see a milking demonstration and learn about plants and animals from farm docents stationed around the farm.
+Every month the farm puts on a Discovery Day where you can see a milking demonstration and learn about plants and animals from farm docents stationed around the farm.
 Discovery Days are available to all grade levels as well as the general public.
 Reservations are required.

 A visit to Centennial Farm will only take about an hour, two at the most, buts its defiantly a fun family-friendly activity and its free.